JamieBort/PuppyLove/README.md

 - [X] 1.
 Make this match the markup image.
 - [X] 2.
 Remove 'old' directory.
 - [ ] 3.
+Responsive Design:
+  - [ ] a.
 Make this look appropriate on mobile devices.
-  - [ ] a.
+    - [ ] i.
 Refactor code such that the structure is appropriate.
-      - [ ] i.
+        - [ ] 1.
 Create a js file.
 Move the JavaScript code over to the new js file.
-  - [ ] b.
+        - [ ] 2.
 Style header such that 'Dog Breeds' is on one line.
-  - [ ] c.
+    - [ ] ii.
 Style table.
-      - [ ] i.
+        - [ ] 1.
 'Breed', 'Image', 'Weight', 'Origin', and 'Markings' are not the right size.
-  - [ ] d.
+        - [ ] 2.
 Style form.
-      - [ ] i.
+        - [ ] 3.
 'First Name', 'Last Name', 'Favorite Breed', 'Why do you love puppies', 'First Name', 'Second Name', 'Pick One', and 'Puppies are the best because...' are not the right size.
-- [ ] 4.
+  - [ ] b.
 Make this look appropriate on tablet devices.
-  - [ ] e.
+    - [ ] i.
 Refactor code such that the structure is appropriate.
-  - [ ] f.
+    - [ ] ii.
 Style header such that 'Dog Breeds' is on one line.
-  - [ ] g.
+    - [ ] iii.
 Style table.
-  - [ ] h.
+    - [ ] iv.
 Style form.
+  - [ ] c.
+Make this look appropriate on desktop/laptop devices.
 - [ ] 5.
 Clean up tags (id and class) so the css consists of as few of lines of code as necessary.
 - [ ] 6.
 Delete commented out, unused code.
 - [ ] 7.
 Make gh-pages branch.